ariannacurillo/react-wordle/README.md

-# React Wordle
+# Wordle Solver

-This is a clone project of the popular word guessing game we all know and love.
-Made using React, Typescript, and Tailwind.
+We are developing a Wordle Solver for our AI Practicum Project.
+We have cloned a Wordle project made using React, Typescript, and Tailwind and are creating the solver ourselves.

 [**Try out the demo!**](https://reactle.vercel.app/)